 Livestock in pastureland may be temporarily disrupted during construction due to temporary activity and sound, but appropriate measures will be made to ensure fenced pastureland is secure.
 Temporary fencing may be put in place if fencing is impacted and will be repaired or replaced after construction.
-Stray voltage is discussed in Section 8.8.1.
+Additionally, livestock have the potential to be impacted by stray voltage related to energy generation facilities.
+Additional information related to stray voltage is discussed in Section 8.8.1.

-Only the land for the turbines and associated pads, substation, O&M facility, certain electrical equipment, and access roads will be permanently taken out of crop production.
+In summary, only the land for the turbines and associated pads, substation, O&M facility, certain electrical equipment, and access roads will be permanently taken out of crop production.
 After construction is completed, remaining land surrounding the turbines and access roads may still be farmed.
 The permanent loss of approximately 49 acres of agricultural land will not result in the loss of agricultural-related jobs or net loss of income.
-Additionally, revenue lost from the removal of land from agricultural production will be offset by lease payments to landowners according to their respective contracts with DCW.
+Revenue lost from the removal of land from agricultural production will be offset by lease payments to landowners according to their respective contracts with DCW.
+DCW does not have the authority to exercise eminent domain for the project.
+Land lease agreements and wind easement agreements are voluntary and will be agreeable by all involved parties.